slebras/index_runner/README.md

 make test
 ```

-Note that `docker-compose`, and therefore `make test`, will only build a Docker image for the
+Note that `docker-compose run`, and therefore `make test`, will only build a Docker image for the
-application if no image exists, and therefore Dockerfile changes will not be included in any
+application if no image exists, and therefore `Dockerfile` changes will not be included in any
-tests unless the application image is deleted or a new image is built
-**with the correct repository name**, that being `index_runner_deluxe_app`.
+tests.
+To include `Dockerfile` changes in tests, do one of the following, in order of
+destructiveness:

+1. `docker-compose build` will build any images with changed `Dockerfile`s using the build cache.
+2. Delete the `index_runner_deluxe_app` image. `make test` will then rebuild the application image
+   from scratch.
+3. `make reset`.
+This will remove all test images and rebuid them from scratch.

 ## Config